 Shepherd's huts have been around for hundreds of years.
-It is the classic Victorian hut, as featured in Thomas Hardy's novel 'Far From the Madding Crowd', clad in corrugated iron and no more than a cart width wide, which inspires the huts we make today.
+It is the classic Victorian hut, as featured in Thomas Hardy's novel 'Far From the Madding Crowd', clad in corrugated iron or sometimes timber which inspires the huts we make today.

 Plankbridge is all about having one foot in past and one foot firmly in the present.
 We were convinced that we could take the classic proportions of the Victorian hut and introduce modern insulation, breather membrane and vapour barriers to create, in effect, an extra room of your house or business.